 The ESI API is the official RESTful API for EVE third party development.
 It leverages Swagger so that documentation about the API is always up to date and not dependent on documentation websites like this one.
 You can find all the endpoints and try them out at https://esi.evetech.net/ui/.

 ESI was designed to be a single interface to all information EVE related.
 As such, if ESI and the cluster agree on configuration,

 you can change the datasource query parameter on any route (including /

 You will see this in the ESI UI as a select menu in the header/nav bar, and in the datasource enum in the spec itself.

 There are actually three ESI environments running, an esi-dev, esi-test, and the production esi.
 With esi-dev or esi-test and a bit of configuration (which will be replaced with tooling), EVE developers can actually query their local development server through ESI.

 Auth is still handled by SSO.
 There are new scopes which ESI uses, you can make new developer keys (or alter your existing) to make use of the new scopes.
-If an ESI endpoint requires authentication, you will see a red exclamation mark on the route description in the Swagger UI.
+If an ESI endpoint requires authentication, you will see a gray lock icon on the route description in the Swagger UI.
 Mouse hovering over this icon will tell you what scope the endpoint requires.